 We eventually made the personal decision to completely withdraw our children from any school system and homeschool them ourselves.
 It wasn’t going to be easy trying to work while we were homeschooling, but it felt more controllable to me than the virtual learning we’d done in the spring.
 And it helped a lot with my anxiety, knowing that I could control my children’s schedule, I wanted them to have an easy school year, given that we have all this underlying anxiety and uncertainty.
 And the only way I could ensure that they had a stress free school year with lots of time to relax and read and play and limit screen time was by homeschooling them myself.
 Unfortunately, this along with my anxiety had a huge impact on my ability to work at Evidence Based Birth®.
 Homeschooling meant I had to eliminate anything extra in my life.
 So I stopped doing consultations, speaking engagements, even virtually, I declined any unnecessary meetings, I took on no unnecessary projects.
 I stopped doing volunteer work that I loved.

 I stopped checking email and I set my email to an autoresponder and I trained my team to tell the many people who reach out to me that I’m just simply not available this year because of some health and personal issues that were going on.
 Thankfully, we have an amazing team here at Evidence Based Birth® and I can count on them to work together, even though we’re all under stress and we can all help each other out.
 Different people on our team had different crises at different times, which meant that there was always somebody on our team to back you up if you yourself are going through a particularly difficult time that day or week.
 In the summer of 2020, we had two team members depart, within about a week and a half of each other.
 And that was really difficult for our whole team since we only have about nine people on our team to begin with.
-But they were soon replaced by two amazing new team members, Ali Buchanan, our new executive assistant and Mystique Hargrove, our new podcast coordinator.

 And once they finished their training, they immediately became a critical part of how we were able to accomplish everything we continue to accomplish at Evidence Based Birth®.
 And I want to give a big shout out to all our team members who finished the year with us at Evidence Based Birth®, Dan, Ali and Mystique, Anna, Chanté, Kat, Divine, and Joseph.
 Our small, but mighty team has accomplished so much together.
 And now I want to talk a little bit about the resources we’ve created and birthed into the world, even in the midst of so many challenges in the year 2020.
 One of the big focuses of our team this year was social justice.
 The pandemic expose so many inequities in the healthcare system.
 We were already aware of many of these inequities on our team, but now the rest of the world could no longer ignore them.
 From being unable to get prenatal care, to many having no choice, but to work on the front lines in risky conditions while pregnant, to being separated from any support in labor to preventable maternal deaths.